Lachlan Morton: Ultra-distance cycling

 Morton has participated in a number of ultra-distance cycling events and challenges.
 In 2014 he completed a 2500 km ride from Port Macquarie to Uluru with his brother Angus Morton.
 The brothers made a documentary film about the ride titled "Thereabouts".
 In 2015 "Thereabouts Reprise" was released about a 600 mi ride across the Colorado Rockies that Morton completed with his brother, and professional cyclists Taylor Phinney and Cameron Wurf.
 In 2017 the Morton brothers released a third documentary titled "Thereabouts Colombia" about cycling in Colombia.

-In 2019 Morton participated in the Dirty Kanza, Leadville 100, GBDuro and Three Peaks Cyclocross races as part of EF Pro Cycling's alternative calendar.
+In 2019 Morton participated in the Unbound Gravel, Leadville 100, GBDuro and Three Peaks Cyclocross races as part of EF Pro Cycling's alternative calendar.
 He was first to finish the 2019 GBDuro, a 2000 km challenge from Land's End to John o' Groats in the United Kingdom.
 In May 2020 he set a new record of 11 hours and 14 minutes for the 142 mi Kokopelli's Trail in the United States.
 In September 2020 he won the Badlands, a 700 kilometre race across the Iberian Peninsula.

+The official record time for the Tour Divide, a self-supported mountain bike race across the Great Divide, is 13 days, 2 hours, and 16 minutes, set by Justinas Leveika in 2024.
+This surpassed the previous record of 13 days, 22 hours, and 51 minutes, held by Mike Hall since 2016.
+In 2023, Lachlan Morton completed the route in 12 days, 12 hours, and 21 minutes — the fastest known time — but his effort is not recognized as an official record due to course deviations and the presence of a media crew, which contravenes the event’s self-supported rules.